Amy Hathaway: 2000s

 Hathaway co-starred in the film Smiling Fish and Goat on Fire, released in 2000.
 It was a film about two brothers, with Hathaway playing the troubled Allison, girlfriend of Chris (played by her soon-to-be husband, Derick Martini).
 She played the part of Lynn in Sven Pape's comedy L.A.
 Twister that was released in 2004.

 In 2009, she appeared as Lauren in the episode "Walking Back the Cat" of the series The Closer.
 In 2013, she co-starred in the sci-fi thriller Gemini Rising which starred Lance Henriksen.

 Other work

 Hathaway is currently a board adviser and stock holder in iDream Media Inc.

 Personal life

 Hathaway was married to Derick Martini from 2001 to 2003.
-Between 2002 and 2004, she attended the Santa Monica College and then, studied at the University of California and earned a degree in biological sciences.
+Between 2002 and 2004, she attended Santa Monica College and then, studied at the University of California and earned a degree in biological sciences.
 She is the great-granddaughter of a survivor of the Titanic sinking.

-Hathaway married Naveen Jeereddi, with whom she went to school in the fourth grade at Chandler School.
+Hathaway married Nicholas Jarardi, with whom she went to school in the fourth grade at Chandler School.
 In 2008, they reconnected on Facebook and from there dated and married in 2010.
 They reside in Los Angeles with their four children.

-She is an honorary member of "The New Hollywood" Women's Goal Group Inc., which was founded by actress Brianna Brown.
+She is an honorary member of "The New Hollywood" Women's Goal Group Inc. that was founded by actress Brianna Brown.